 - Environment: You wouldn’t choose to facilitate an event in a pitch-dark room!
 So set high standards for your online environment, too.
 Use video for all your calls, and ensure everyone can see all the people on the call.
 This builds psychological safety rapidly, and is by far the quickest win for participant engagement.
 If your technology doesn’t allow this, change the tech!
 Always have some kind of backup communications system, just in case your video system fails completely.
 As you develop your online facilitation skills, using multiple online tools such as text chat, whiteboards, sticky-note boards etc will make your video calls even more engaging, and provide spaces to continue the conversation asynchronously.

-- Most of my Virtual Facilitator courses have been inside companies.
+- Most of my Remote Facilitator courses have been inside companies.
 Shall I run an open one?
 If you’re interested, let me know.

 - Comments and questions most welcome!
 Please add yours below.